kyma-project/kyma/resources/core/charts/cluster-users/README.md

 ## Overview

 The `cluster-users` sub-chart uses role-based access control (RBAC) to define roles and accesses in Kyma.
 Kyma does not have a user base, but it has an admin defined as **admin@kyma.cx**.
-The admin's password is generated and can be obtained (see section "Obtain an admin password") from the secret named `admin-user` in the namespace of Dex release.
+The admin's password is generated and can be obtained from the secret named `admin-user` in the namespace of Dex release.
 Additionally, admin roles are bound to group of users named **kyma-admins**.

 ## Details